kartoteket/d3by5-pie-chart/README.md

 When building two versions are built in the dist folder. use the [version] version if you want to keep a specific version, use submodules or symlinks (or download) of the one without version if you want to update the lib without updating your code.

+### Requirejs
+Just require the sourcefile, it expects the following files accessible at root so you may have to add a shim for it
+* d3by5-base-chart
+* d3by5-transitions
+* d3 - v3x
+* underscore

 #### dist/
 A browserified and uglified version with all dependencies included.
 Use this if you only want a simple graph to test.